 In real estate development, setting a budget is one of the most critical things you have to do.
-A realistic budget is one of the first steps in setting up your project for success.
+A realistic budget is one of the first steps in setting up your project for success, including construction financing.
 On the flip side, a poorly thought-out budget is one way to tank a development project – or end up with much less ROI than you expected.

 Whether you’re new to real estate development or have a few projects under your belt, budgeting is something that can always benefit from expert advice.
 Developers, architects, construction contractors can all give you valuable input as you’re figuring out your budget and financing.

 Construction costs have become especially volatile lately – you may have already read about it, or you can click here for our recent blog post that discusses lumber pricing.
 It’s important for your development, design, and construction teams to work closely together to figure out how to proceed given the latest price increases and material shortages.

 So, how should you get started with budgeting and construction financing?
 The biggest thing is to talk openly with your development team about your expectations for the project’s performance, including the financial aspect.
 Share your business plan, your expectations in terms of ROI, your goals, what you think your operating costs will be – all of it.
 And listen to what they have to say about materials, scheduling, and design tips that can help your project.

 And if there are aspects of the financials that you’re unsure about, your developer can help with that.
 Commercial real estate developers are a valuable resource when you’re figuring out how to make the financial piece of your project work – it’s a huge part of what they do, so they’re accustomed to running different scenarios and have strong knowledge of the local market, including construction financing.

 Here are a few other tips for you to consider when you’re building a budget, and also some ways to help keep that budget on track throughout the project: